DRadulovich/perazzi-site/PerazziGPT/Phase_3_Documents/API_Contract.md

 }
 ```

-- `messages` follows OpenAI chat format; the server **always** prepends the Phase 1 assistant spec as the canonical system message.
+- `messages` follows OpenAI chat format; the server **always** builds the system prompt internally (Responses `instructions`) from the Phase 1 assistant spec.
 Client-supplied system messages are ignored in v0 to prevent overriding Perazzi policy.
 - `context` is optional; missing fields default to `null`.
 - No client-side knobs for temperature/max tokens/model in v0.